subframe7536/maple-font/README.md

   - In this case, you can choose `MapleMono-TTF-AutoHint` / `MapleMono-NF` / `MapleMono-NF-CN`, etc.
 - *`Unhinted font`* is used for high resolution screen (e.g. for Mac), when using "hinted font", it will blur your text or make it looks weird.
   - In this case, you can choose `MapleMono-OTF` / `MapleMono-TTF` / `MapleMono-NF-unhinted` / `MapleMono-NF-CN-unhinted`, etc.
+- Why there exists `-AutoHint` and `-unhinted` suffix?
+  - for backward compatibility, I keep the original naming scheme. `-AutoHint` is only used for `TTF` format.

 ## Custom Build